Maria Stein, Ohio: Recreation

 Maria Stein is approximately 6.5 mi south of Grand Lake St Marys (Grand Lake St. Marys State Park), a man-made lake constructed in the 19th century to feed the Miami and Erie Canal.
-The lake is located at the peak of the north-south watershed.
+The lake is located at the peak of the north-south watershed, dividing water flowing into the Wabash River and thence the Ohio River and Mississippi River from water flowing into the St. Marys River and thence the Maumee River and Lake Erie.
 The lake has benefited from the Clean Water Act and there has been a resurgence of recreational use over the past 2 decades following improvement in water quality.
 Many keep fishing or motorized boats at the lake.

 The closest movie theaters are in New Bremen and Celina.
-Approximately 5 mi from Maria Stein near the intersection of State Route 127 and State Route 119 is Starlight Drive-In, one of the few remaining drive-in theaters in the state.
+Approximately 5 mi from Maria Stein near the intersection of U.S. Route 127 and State Route 119 is Starlight Drive-In, one of the few remaining drive-in theaters in the state.

 There are a variety of country festivals that take place throughout the region during the summer.
 In late June each year the community hosts the Maria Stein Country Fest, a weekend event that celebrates the rural and religious roots of this small community.
 The fest is held on the grounds of the Maria Stein Shrine of the Holy Relics.
 The highlight of the event is tractor square dancing, an event in which four pairs of tractors participate in a precise replica of a square dance.
 Maria Stein's cultural and religious history is remembered with a pilgrimage from St. John's Catholic Church, a quarter mile away, to the relic chapel grounds.
 This is a parade with participation by the Knights of St John, an ancient uniformed religious guard, and members of the American Legion.